karsevar/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) After running this problem in a repl and obtaining the number of times the loop is run according to the specifications of the while loop (namely a < n _ n _ n), I can say with confidence that the runtime complexity is O(n).
+a) After running this problem in a repl and obtaining the number of times the loop is run according to the termination specifications (namely a < n _ n _ n), I can say with confidence that the runtime complexity is O(n).
-One can see that this answer is true because when ran with an n variable of 5 the termination value for the loop will be 125 and it will take a total of 5 iterations for a to be valued at 125.
+One can see that this answer is true because when ran with an n of 5 the termination value for the loop will be 125 and it will take a total of 5 iterations for a to be valued at 125 using the supplied formula `a = a + n * n`.

 Example count code: